hohh0115/Tkinter_4chan_crawler/README.md

 # Tkinter_4chan_crawler

-A 4chan thread crawler with simple GUI.
+A 4chan thread crawler with simple GUI.<br/>
 Tested on windows 10 and Mac with Python 3, and it works.

 ### Preparement